Not all public participation events are charrettes

 Charrette is a very specific type of public involvement system for design and planning projects.
 Do not be fooled by people calling every public participation event a charrette.

-At a minimum a charrette lasts three days, and can be a long as seven days.
-But it is never a one day, or one meeting event.
+To start, a charrette typically lasts three days, and can be a long as seven days.
+A one day, or one meeting event is not long enough to include all of the components of a charrette process.

-This series of three public reviews, or feedback loops (public meeting, do work, public review, do more work, public review) should occur in not more than seven days.
+This series of three public reviews, or feedback loops (public meeting, do work, public review, do more work, public review) occurs in seven days or less.
 A charrette is used when speed, consensus, and intense attention is desired for a proposal or project.
 It becomes the full time, or more than full time, project for designers, planners, and other staff during the period of the event.

 Charrette has become a very formal planning process, with a national organization producing minimum best practices standards and providing training for charrette management and facilitation.
 People can obtain this training from the National Charrette Institute.
 If a community wishes to have a charrette as part of a project it is working on it may be wise to specify in the request for proposal that the charrette be managed and facilitated by people who have these training certificates.